xudong7/multi-swe-bench/docs/build-dataset-quick-start.md

 This document is a brief introduction to the interfaces involved in building datasets,please refer to the detailed 👉[contribution demo](contribution-demo.md) for more information.

 This interfaces including three modules:
-* Multi-SWE-Bench data collection module
+* Multi-SWE-bench data collection module
-* Multi-SWE-Bench dataset construction module
+* Multi-SWE-bench dataset construction module
-* Multi-SWE-Bench report generation Module
+* Multi-SWE-bench report generation Module

 The following sections describe the use of each module in turn !